-Recently, however, there has been an awakening.
-From somewhere within that grim outlook, a spark has ignited a possible road forward.
-You’ve no doubt heard the rumors and rumblings of Silent Hill being reborn with a new title, some have been quick to wave it away, others still have held on to each new scrap of potential information.
+You’ve no doubt heard the rumors and rumblings of Silent Hill being reborn with a new title, some have been quick to wave it away, others still have held on to each new scrap of potential information with hopeful anxiety.
 I’ve decided to gather that information in one convenient little spot, starting from the beginning and going all the way to the ‘now’.
 At the time of this writing, all of this is still rumor and speculation — nothing has been revealed one way or another, and Konami’s only response to the rumors thus far has been to deny them.
 Regardless of that denial, something is happening with Silent Hill.
 Take all of this information any way you like, the point here isn’t to convince you of anything; I only want to put all the pieces on the table.
 You can be the judge of whether or not it makes a picture.

-Where exactly to start is a bit hard to tell, as a lot of little things happened before the ball really seemed to start rolling.
-Obviously the very beginning is really just the end of the previous generation of the series — P.T./Silent Hills.
+Where exactly to start is a bit hard to tell, as a lot of little things happened before the ball really started to get rolling.
+Obviously, the very beginning is really just the end of the previous generation of the series — P.T./Silent Hills.
 That’s a bit too far back though, and it’s been talked about to death.
 Following that event, Konami went into somewhat of a hibernation regarding games in general.

 A year later, Konami filed new trademarks for Silent Hill in the US and another in Canada a year after that.
 Some got hopeful, but it ultimately turned out to be for a second gambling machine.
 That said, almost immediately before that machine’s reveal, Konami’s European president Masami Saso gave an interview with gamesindustry.biz about the future of the company as a whole.
 It’s a mostly uninteresting read, generally talking about mobile markets and the success of the PES series, but at one point Saso talks about the ‘third pillar’ of Konami’s entertainment structure — console games.
 He didn’t talk about it much, but it piqued my interest: